-By Car -- Corozal Town is the last town on the Northern Highway before you reach the Mexican border.
-Take Freetown Road out of Belize City to connect with the Northern Highway.
+BY CAR—Corozal Town is the last town on the Philip Goldson Highway before you reach the Mexican border.
+Take Freetown Road out of Belize City to connect with the Goldson Highway.
 If you’re driving in from Mexico, you’ll reach a fork in the road 4.8km (3 miles) from the border; bear left and follow the signs to reach Corozal Town.

-By Bus -- Buses (tel.
+BY BUS—Buses (tel.
 227-2255 in Belize City, or 402-3034 in Corozal) leave Belize City for Corozal and the Mexican border throughout the day, roughly every half-hour between 5:30am and 7:30pm from the main terminal on West Collet Canal Street.
 Catch any bus going to Corozal Town or Chetumal.
 The Corozal Town bus station is located 2 blocks west of the small central plaza and Town Hall.
 You can pick up a return bus here to Belize City, or onward to the Mexican border and Chetumal.
-The fare is BZ$16 to BZ$20 (US$8-US$10/£4.25-£5.30) between Belize City and Corozal Town, BZ$6 to BZ$10 (US$3-US$5/£1.60-£2.65) between Orange Walk Town and Corozal Town, and around BZ$6 (US$3/£1.60) between Chetumal and Corozal Town.
+The fare is BZ$16 to BZ$20 between Belize City and Corozal Town, BZ$6 to BZ$10 between Orange Walk Town and Corozal Town, and around BZ$6 between Chetumal and Corozal Town.

 Corozal Town is very compact, and it’s easy to walk anywhere in the entire downtown and waterfront areas.
 However, if it’s just too hot, you’re too tired, or you’re heading farther afield, you can have your hotel call a taxi.
-Or try Corozal Taxi Association (tel.
-422-2642) or Venus Taxi Service (tel.
+Or try Corozal Bus Terminal Taxi Union (tel.
+422-3194) or Corozal Taxi Association (tel.
 422-2035).
 If it's lunchtime you may be hard-pressed to find a ride without spending a little extra.

 The post office (tel.
 422-2462) and Town Hall front the small central plaza.
 Most banks and businesses are within a 2-block radius in either direction.

-If your hotel doesn’t have a tour desk or good connections, and you want to visit any of the sites mentioned below or take an organized tour in this region, call Belize VIP Transfer & Tours (tel.
-422-2725; www.belizetransfers.com).
+If your hotel doesn’t have a tour desk or good connections, and you want to visit any of the sites mentioned below or take an organized tour in this region, call Belize VIP Transfer & Tours (www.belizetransfers.com; tel.
+422-2725).